Azure-Samples/semantic-kernel-rag-chat/README.md

 - [Azure Function Core Tools 4.x](https://aka.ms/azfn/coretools) for managing Azure Functions
 - [OpenAI API key](https://platform.openai.com/account/api-keys) for using the OpenAI API (or click [here](https://platform.openai.com/signup) to signup).

+> TODO: Add instructions for setting the `OPENAI_APIKEY` environment variable.

 ## Create an Azure Function project.
 1. In Visual Studio Code, click on the Azure extension (or press `SHIFT+ALT+A`).
 1. Mouse-over `WORKSPACE` and select `Create Function` (i.e., +⚡) to create a new local Azure function project.